 Ben: Yeah, a bit.

-Mr. Martin: But, you know, it really surprised me, the reason we landed in Pittsburgh is two fold.
+Mr. Martin: But, you know, it really surprised me, the reason we landed in Pittsburgh is two-fold.
 I mentioned my co-founder, George cook, he has strong ties to Pittsburgh and Western Pennsylvania, particularly, rural Appalachia.
 When we were thinking about the future and vision of Honeycomb, we were very careful to make sure [that] Honeycomb is not a Silicon Valley solution for Main Street America.
 We want to make sure we are planted firmly in middle-America with our roots here, because that’s important to us, George and I, as co-founders.
 So, that in a nutshell is how we landed here.
 We were very proud to be accepted into the Alphalab accelerator program several months ago.
 We’ve been here in Pittsburgh working through that program, which is just about to end in a matter of weeks.
 So, that is how we landed in Pittsburgh.
-But, we are delighted, this is such a great place to make home.
+But, we are delighted, this is such a great place to make a home.

 Ben: Nice!
 Is there something you really like about Pittsburgh that you’d like to give a shout-out to perhaps?